scade-platform/swift4j/README.md

 // Create an instance of the exposed class val greetings = GreetingService()
-// And call the 'greet' method passing a KotlinlLambda
+// And call the 'greet' method passing a Kotlin lambda
 greetings.greet("Android") { resp ->
   print(resp)
 }